diffusionkinetics/open/dampf/README.md

 Status: Not implemented

-## Environment variables and host names in containers.
+## Environment variables and host names

 dampf will set environmental variables in your running containers.
 These can be used to connect to databases and other containers.
 You should use these because they will be set correctly during testing so your test containers will connect to a test database.